aws-samples/aws-hpc-tutorials/content/05-AWS Batch/10-run-array-job.md

 done
 ```

-When executed that script creates a file of different tests called /stress-tests.txt with contents similar to the following:
+When called by docker-entrypoint.sh that script creates a file of different tests called /stress-tests.txt **inside the running container** with contents similar to the following:
 ```text
 --cpu 0 -t 120s --metrics --cpu-method ackermann
 --cpu 0 -t 120s --metrics --cpu-method bitops